 Canopy had its sights on entering the health and wellness industry and by acquiring the U.K. skin-care company, it also falls in line with its European expansion strategy.
 The pot giant has already teamed up with Oxford-based research company Beckley Canopy Therapeutics to look into using medical marijuana to treat opioid addiction and cancer-induced pain.

 Canopy spreading itself too thin?

-Linton told Bloomberg he expects the U.K. alone will reach US$800 million in annual cannabis sales, mirroring Canada’s sale figures.
+Linton told Bloomberg he expects the U.K. annual cannabis market alone will reach US$800 million, mirroring Canada’s sale figures.
 Canopy plans to expand new growing facilities in Spain, Greece and Italy on top of its newly-built space in Denmark that will produce 200 kilos a week by year end.

 Some investors might like Canopy’s aggressive approach to expansion, but other industry insiders are weary of Canadian pot companies long-term stability the way they are burning through cash with these type of acquisitions.

 Origin House (CSE: OH) Chief Executive Marc Lustig told Bloomberg this month he thinks most Canadian pot companies will go bankrupt or face insolvency in the next several years because of a lack of available capital with so much spent on expansion.

 “They can’t be sustained.
 Ultimately, they’re going to run out of money and the rubber is going to hit the road when they go to ask somebody for more money,” he said.